The period of time records should be kept, to meet regulatory, business and community requirements

 When should disposal be undertaken?

 It is good practice to attempt short and simple projects and to conduct regular (eg, annual) disposal, rather than to allow records to accumulate.
+This will help reduce the risks of over-retention.
+See this KBA for guidance on over-retention of University records (accessible to University staff).

 Occasionally, additional ad hoc records disposal activities may be required.
 For example, when:

-- a staff member leaves or relocates to a new team
+- A staff member leaves or relocates to a new team

-- a work unit closes
+- A Faculty or Chancellery work unit closes

-- unmanaged records are discovered
+- Unmanaged records are discovered.

 Tools for disposal